amitlamba/docs-und/docs/web/user-tracking.md

 sidebar_label: User Tracking
 ---

-User tracking on UserNDot is very simple and straight forward.
+UserNDot provides a seamless way to track your user's properties as attributes.
+A user profile is created automatically for each user visiting your website.
+It all starts with a blank profile which does not contain any useful information, this anonymous profile needs to be filled with identifiable information like username, email, phone number which could be used further for your future campaigns.
+UserNDot sets all the attributes to the user.
+These attributes are important as it helps you to segment your users and initiate targeted campaign.

-All you need to do is Login into you account.
+All you need to do is Login into your account.
 Initialize the javascript SDK, and send a profile request.

 The code for sending the profile request would look like:

 ```js